+3.1.1.
+Pre-Personalization State

-Pre-Personalization State - is the initial state of the card.
-The user is allowed to freely access the Card Header Block).
-The Card Header Block can be referenced by its address using the READ BINARY or UPDATE BINARY command.
-See ACOS6-SAM - Reference Manual for more information.
+This is the initial state of the card.
+The user can freely access the card header block (defined in the last section).
+The card header block can be referenced by its address using the READ BINARY or UPDATE BINARY command.

-User can personalize the Card's Header Block as he wishes.
-Card remains in this state as long as: (1) Master File (MF) is not created; and (2) the Card Life Cycle Fuse (address EEC7) of the Card Header Block is $0 \times FF$.
+The User can personalize the Card's Header Block as he wishes.
+Card remains in this state as long as:

+- 1. MF is not created. - 2.
+Card Life Cycle Fuse (address EEC7) of the Card Header Block is FFh.

+3.1.2.
+Personalization State

-2. Personalization State - card goes into this state once the MF is successfully created and Card Life Cycle Fuse is not blown (still 0xFF).
+The card goes into this state once the MF is successfully created and Card Life Cycle Fuse is not blown (still FFh).
 User can no longer directly access the card's memory as in the previous state.
-User can create and test files created in the card as if in personalized state or Operational Mode.
+User can create and test files created in the card as if in Operational Mode.